US inflation heats up to 3% for first time since June

 US stocks dropped Wednesday, with investors concerned that inflation has reversed its recent progress and could lead to higher interest rates.
 The Dow was around 395 points lower at the opening bell, with the S&P 500 down 1% and the Nasdaq Composite declining by 1.1%.
 The 10-year Treasury yield surged to 4.6% on the hotter-than-expected data.

+Energy and food costs continued to bite — that’s particularly true for eggs, which have seen prices soar and widespread shortages as a result of a deadly avian flu.

-Egg prices shot up 15.2% from December to January, the fastest increase that index has seen since 2015, according to the report.
-They’re up 53% year over year.
+Egg prices, which are up 53% year over year, shot up 15.2% from December to January.
+That’s the biggest monthly increase that index has seen since June 2015 (when prices rocketed 18.3% as a Highly Pathogenic Avian Influenza outbreak intensified).

+Grocery prices jumped 0.5% from December — the fastest they’ve risen on a monthly basis in more than two years.
+(The egg index accounted for two-thirds of that increase, the BLS noted).

 Economists were expecting inflation to pick up 0.3% from December, keeping the annual rate at 2.9%, according to FactSet consensus estimates.